dlebansais/Method.Contracts.Analyzers/README.md

 If there is no `Access` attribute and the method is `static` or `async`, the generated code is also `static` (or `async`, respectively).
 Otherwise, you have to specify it explicitly.

+## Properties

+Since C# 13 properties can be `partial`.
+This generator supports verified properties in a way similar to methods, with the following differences:

++ `RequireNotNull` is not suppported.
+Instead, it is added implicitely if the property type is a reference type and not nullable.
++ `Require` and `Require` can use `value` in the expression text.

 ## Configuration

 You can configure the generator with the following settings: